-Old fashioned cherry coffee cake with fresh cherries, or you can use frozen sweet cherries!
+Old fashioned cherry coffee cake recipe with fresh cherries, or you can use frozen sweet cherries!
 Cinnamon cherry coffee cake with crumb topping is the best brunch treat!
-And if you like this recipe for a cherry coffee cake, you’ll love my Cherry Crumb Pie, my Peach Cherry Galette, and my Amarena Cherry Chocolate Sauce!
+You'll love this recipe for a cherry coffee cake!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.